HARRY: WAKE UP TO RACISM

 BK's racist attitude was already evident in the first letter where he disparagingly referred to me as being 'non-Jewish'.
 Dr Goodall's observation about humans aggressive instincts, resonates with BK's threat of violence in a subsequent letter and his daughter's confrontational disposition was revealed in the TV series Desert Darlings.

 Years earlier MZ had told my step-daughter Kerry (Darrell's sister) that she wanted nothing to do with me.
-No reason for this enmity was ever given, but after receiving the letters from BK everything became clear.
+No reason for this enmity was ever given, but after receiving the letters from BK - which were indicative of resurgent antigoyism - everything became clear.

 It's always easy to full back on ignorant prejudice and useful to have an all-purpose bogeyman so you don't have to produce any well thought-out arguments by way of explanation.

-If BK had been reported to the police he would have most certainly been prosecuted for the criminal offence of harassment by putting people in fear of violence.
+If BK had been reported to the police he would have most certainly been prosecuted for the criminal offence of harassment for putting me and my wife in fear of violence.
 We did not report him in the hope that family relationships would improve.
 They did not.

 To be continued ...